Banking Savings & Money Market Accounts

 First, CDs typically have a penalty attached if you withdraw the money early, usually equivalent to a few months’ interest.
 You effectively promise your bank that you’ll store a certain amount of money with it and won’t remove it until the CD’s term is up.

-So, remember not to purchase a one-year CD if you will need the money sometime within the next 12 months — for example, nine months from now.
+So, remember not to purchase a one-year CD if you will need the money within the next 12 months—for example, nine months from now.

 Second, in contrast to most checking accounts, you earn interest on a CD.
-Your interest rate still depends on your bank, term length, and amount of money stored, but you should close out the CD with a higher amount of money than what you deposited.
+Your interest rate still depends on your bank, term length, and amount of money stored, but you should close out the CD with more money than what you deposited.

 If you’re saving money to do something fun in a year but still want account access in case of an emergency, a savings account or money market (discussed below) is a better choice than a CD.